Transfer learning for chemically accurate interatomic neural network potentials: Introduction

 In this work, we propose an alternative approach to Refs.~\citenum{Smith2019, Gardner2022, Zhang2022, Gao2022, Chen2022} which utilizes discriminative fine-tuning~\cite{Howard2018}.
-Discriminative fine-tuning has been used previously in the natural language processing domain and allows adjustment of the fully-connected layers of an NN to a different extent, as they may contain different information.
+Discriminative fine-tuning has been used previously in the natural language processing domain and allows adjustment of the fully-connected layers of an NN to a different extent, as they may require different amounts of adaptation.
 We employ the Gaussian moment neural network (GM-NN) approach~\cite{Zaverkin2020, Zaverkin2021b}, developed by some of us, to model interatomic interactions.
 Thus, we design the respective transfer learning approach to fit a framework with trainable representations and trainable atomic scale and shift parameters.

 We thoroughly investigate the improvement in the model's data efficiency achieved by transfer learning.
 Particularly, we assess the model's performance in predicted atomic forces, as they are essential for most atomistic simulations, while fine-tuning the respective model using energy or energy and atomic force labels.
+Note that we do not expect models fine-tuned on energy labels only to outperform those fine-tuned on energies and atomic forces.
+However, the former may provide an improved accuracy compared to models trained from scratch on energies and provide the means of generating reliable interatomic potentials for systems for which atomic forces are inaccessible at the desired level of theory.
 For this purpose, we employ two benchmark data sets, MD17~\cite{Chmiela2017, Schuett2017_2, Chmiela2018, Sauceda2019, Christensen2020b} and ANI~\cite{Smith2018, Smith2019, Smith2020}.
 We find that selected data set sizes for pre-training and fine-tuning can influence the final accuracy of developed potentials.